StrykeBack/Meili/README.md

 # Meili

-Meili is an application that creates a trip itinerary for users based on their preferences.
+Meili is an application that creates a trip itinerary for users based on their preferences and historical data on what similar users have enjoyed.

 ![Main](ezgif.com-video-to-gif.gif)